Lagrangian filtering for wave-mean flow decomposition: Run time of each strategy

 \section{Run time of each strategy}

 Table \ref{tab:expense} shows the run time of strategies 1,2, and 3 when solving for different combinations of the Lagrangian fields that may be required.
-Simulations are run at $256 \times 256$ horizontal resolution over 20 time units ($T=10$) with a time step of 0.005 (4000 time steps).
+Simulations are run at $256 \times 256$ horizontal resolution over 20 time units ($T=10$) with a time step of 0.005 (4000 time steps), and an average time taken over three runs.
 The time reported is for the simulation only -- the final remapping in each case takes the same time as $< 100$ time steps.
 Vorticity is the only Lagrangian mean scalar being solved for.

 The variation in run times between each column of table \ref{tab:expense} for each strategy is due to the number of equations being solved and the complexity of these equations.
 The combinations of PDEs needed for each strategy are shown in table \ref{tab:strat}.